Yes Bank to approve J.C. Flowers as buyer for its $6 bln stressed loan portfolio

 "Once the board approves the J.C.
 Flowers bid, it will take about a month for the paperwork to be completed and the assets to be transferred," the first source said.

-Yes Bank, J.C.
-Flowers, Cerberus and ARCIL did not immediately respond to an email request seeking comment.
+Yes Bank, Cerberus and ARCIL did not immediately respond to an email request seeking comment, while J.C.
+Flowers declined to comment.

 Lender Yes Bank believes that its gross bad loans can come down to 2% from 13.4% in June quarter after transferring the bad loans to the new asset reconstruction company, it said earlier.